-Paragraph 5 of the Annex ensures that national treatment is granted by each Party in all leasing of minerals or pipeline rightsof-way on government lands.
-In so doing, this provision affects the implementation of the Mineral Lands Leasing Act (MLLA) (30 U.S.C.
+Paragraph 4 of the Annex ensures that national treatment is granted by each Party in all leasing of pipeline rights-of-way on government lands.
+In so doing, this provision partially affects the implementation of the Mineral Lands Leasing Act (MLLA) (30 U.S.C.
 181 et seq.) and 10 U.S.C.
-7435, regarding Naval Petroleum Reserves, with respect to nationals and companies of Honduras.
-The Treaty provides for resort to binding international arbitration to resolve disputes, rather than denial of mineral rights or rights to naval petroleum shares to investors of the other Party, as is the current process under the statute, U.S. domestic remedies, would, however, remain available for use in conjunction with the Treaty's provisions.
+7435, regarding Naval Petroleum Reserves, with respect to nationals and companies of Jordan.
+The Treaty provides for resort to binding international arbitration to resolve disputes, rather than denial of pipeline rights-of-way to investors of the other Party, as is the current process under the statute.
+U.S. domestic remedies, would, however, remains available for use in conjunction with the Treaty's provisions.
+The MLLA and 10 U.S.C.
+7435 direct that a foreign investor be